violacampos/violacampos.github.io/index.md

 ### Object tracking with event cameras
 ### Spiking Networks for Event-Based Angular Velocity Regression
+Training of a Spiking Neural Network to predict the 3-DOF angular velocity of a rotating event camera from the event sequences.
 ### Sentence Similarity with Retrieval-Augmented Language Model Pre-Training